Pfizer: COVID-19 shot 95% effective, seeking clearance soon

 Pfizer and BioNTech said they expect to produce up to 50 million vaccine doses globally in 2020 and up to 1.3 billion doses in 2021.

 U.S. officials have said they hope to have about 20 million vaccine doses each from Moderna and Pfizer available for distribution in late December.
-The first shots will be offered to vulnerable groups like medical and nursing home workers, and people with serious health conditions.
+The first shots are expected to be offered to vulnerable groups like medical and nursing home workers, and people with serious health conditions.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.